8 min read

 If you are comparing AI support tools for tickets, chat, email, and self-service, this guide is built for you.
 It focuses on platforms that can actually resolve customer issues, route conversations, and hand off cleanly when a human needs to step in.
 If you want the broader landscape first, read our guide to agentic AI platforms for customer experience.

 AI agents for customer support are no longer just chat widgets with a knowledge base.
-The stronger platforms can interpret intent, pull from your docs and ticket history, trigger actions in connected systems, and keep the conversation moving without forcing the customer to repeat themselves.
+The stronger platforms interpret intent, pull from your docs and ticket history, trigger actions in connected systems, and keep the conversation moving without forcing the customer to repeat themselves.

 What An AI Support Agent Actually Does